Contrasting Mister Car Wash (NYSE:MCW) & Driven Brands (NASDAQ:DRVN)

-Mister Car Wash (NYSE:MCW) and Driven Brands (NASDAQ:DRVN) are both mid-cap consumer discretionary companies, but which is the better business?
-We will contrast the two businesses based on the strength of their analyst recommendations, earnings, dividends, valuation, institutional ownership, profitability and risk.
+Driven Brands (NASDAQ:DRVN) and Mister Car Wash (NYSE:MCW) are both mid-cap auto/tires/trucks companies, but which is the better business?
+We will contrast the two businesses based on the strength of their valuation, dividends, profitability, earnings, analyst recommendations, risk and institutional ownership.

-95.2% of Mister Car Wash shares are owned by institutional investors.
-Comparatively, 22.4% of Driven Brands shares are owned by institutional investors.
-2.6% of Driven Brands shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.
+22.4% of Driven Brands shares are held by institutional investors.
+Comparatively, 95.2% of Mister Car Wash shares are held by institutional investors.
+2.6% of Driven Brands shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares Mister Car Wash and Driven Brands’ net margins, return on equity and return on assets.
+This table compares Driven Brands and Mister Car Wash’s net margins, return on equity and return on assets.

 |Net Margins